 The Senate’s filibuster rule, which requires 60% votes to close debate on any legislation, highlights the difference between the Senate and the House.
-In the House, a freshly chosen passionate majority can turn dictatorial, and prevent the opposition from having a real say in the passing of laws.
-The existence of the filibuster in the Senate ensures that at least in one chamber the minority has a real chance to end or improve ill-considered proposals.
+In the House, a freshly chosen passionate majority can become dictatorial and prevent the opposition from having a say in the passing of laws.
+The existence of filibuster in the Senate ensures that at least in one chamber the minority has a real chance to end or improve bad proposals.

-Filibuster is fundamental to the U.S. system of government.
-This is the tool that makes America’s government pay attention to minority views.
+The filibuster is fundamental to the U.S. system of government.
+This is the tool that makes governments pay attention to the minority views.
 Otherwise the country would routinely experience tyranny of the majority that America’s founders worked so hard to avoid.
-Filibuster also improves laws by making them better drafted, more practical, and more widely accepted.
+The process of filibuster also improves laws by making them better drafted, more practical, and more widely accepted.

-There has always been efforts to do away with the filibuster rule and allow laws to be passed with simple majority.
-Mostly these efforts come from the majority party in power, for it gets frustrated by the minority party’s obstructionism.
+There have always been efforts to do away with the filibuster rule and allow laws to be passed with a simple majority.
+Usually these efforts come from the majority party in power, for it gets frustrated by the minority’s obstructionism.
 Lawmakers then find creative ways to get around the filibuster.

 This is not how the Senate is supposed to work

 Paralyzed by the filibuster, the Senate has found a terrible way to legislate.

 By Ezra Klein